 - Brush your tongue lightly to help keep your breath fresh.

-By using these home remedies for your teeth, like brushing gently with a soft brush and proper technique. you can reduce teeth sensitivity and pain effectively at home.
+By using these home remedies for your teeth, like brushing gently with a soft brush and proper technique.
+You can reduce teeth sensitivity and pain effectively at home.

-- Best Way for Kids to Brush Their Teeth
+Best Way for Kids to Brush Teeth

 - For gentle cleaning, use a toothbrush with soft bristles and a small head.